SSV-embedded/TinyML_IR-Sensor/README.md

 You can also train the model in an equivalent local environment.

 ## Workflow
 The picture below illustrates the process of the model development.
 After the data is generated with the sensor, the data will be written to a CSV file via Node-RED.
 The label is also added to the dataset via Node-RED.
 In the next step the CSV file will be uploaded to Colab and the model is trained.
 After training, the model will be converted into a TinyML.
 The Tiny ML can be used to classify new sensor data via Colab.
 In the following the steps are described in detail.
+An example on how to capture data can be found [here](https://github.com/sze-ssv/Capture_Data).

 ![alt-text][Workflow]